prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 We can go a step further and introduce breaking changes (if any) in v1alpha1 and then just copy it over to v1beta1.
 This way, we do not have to worry about conversion webhooks and the user does not need to perform any deliberate migration from `v1alpha1` to `v1beta1`.
-Further, currently the CRD is in alpha stage and I believe that it is fine for us to introduce breaking changes in this stage and trust the user handle it than to introduce more complexity into the code base.
+Further, currently the CRD is in alpha stage and we believe that it is fine for us to introduce breaking changes in this stage and trust the user handle it than to introduce more complexity into the code base.
-As of now, I do not personally see any breaking changes that might need to be introduced to the API.
-However, if it is inevitable that there are changes after the `v1beta1` graduation of the ScrapeConfig, we might want to introduce a conversion webhook, but that is a conversation for another time.

 This graduation strategy ensures a balanced approach, allowing us to refine the API while preparing for a more stable and well-supported v1beta1 release.

 ### Testing and Verification

+- **Covering All Test Cases For Kubernetes Service Discovery**: Since Kubernetes is our main player, make sure all testcases for unit tests and e2e tests have been covered for the Kubernetes Service Discovery.

 - **Implement Comprehensive Unit Tests**: Ensure that unit tests are added for all new and existing Service Discovery configurations to ensure that the expected configuration is generated and validations are in place.